blackfireio/documentation/php/integrations/sdk.rst

     $blackfire = new \Blackfire\Client();

-    // false here means that we want to instrument the code ourself
+    // false here means that we want to instrument the code ourselves
     $probe = $blackfire->createProbe(null, false);

     // some code that won't be instrumented